-Varying expression of specific genes within a network could affect its overall outcome.
-This change could be critical to the execution of the script since gene networks act as its pegs.
-In this way the genes within a network indirectly but effectively impact the script.
-The concept of genomic script enables us to think of oncogenes and tumor-suppressor genes as potential locks on the cancer script.
+Varying expression of specific genes and their regulators within a network could alter the network's overall outcome.
+This alteration could be critical to the execution of the script since gene networks act as its pegs.
+In this way the genes and other genomic elements within a network indirectly but effectively impact the script.
+The concept of genomic script enables us to think of oncogenes and tumoursuppressor genes as potential locks on the cancer script.
 The varying expression of these genes could trigger or prohibit its execution.
-A study reports that varying expression of specific genes can trigger a change in the state of a select cancer cells i.e. from benign to malignant (22).
-In my opinion the switching of states is actually caused by a shift in the genomic script.
+A study reports that varying expression of specific genes can trigger a change in the state of a select cancer cells i.e. from benign to malignant (Marjanovic et al. 2013).
+The switching of states is probably observed due to a shift in the genomic script nevertheless this study shows the impact of critical genes on the script.
 On the other hand the script influences the function of the genes recruited in the network.
-A recent study reports that certain cancer genes exhibit duality in their function under different experimental settings strengthening the idea that the function of a gene is heavily influenced by the genomic context in which it is expressed (9,23).
-This is further supported by findings of another study where researchers have reported certain disease related gene orthologs in plant, yeast and worm (24,25).
+A recent study reports that certain cancer genes exhibit duality in their function under different experimental settings strengthening the idea that the function of a gene is heavily influenced by the genomic context in which it is expressed (Giuriato and Felsher 2003; Stepanenko et al. 2013).
+This is further supported by findings of another study where researchers have reported certain disease related gene orthologs in plant, yeast and worm (McGary et al. 2010; Trapp et al. 2011).
 These studies show that execution of the script takes precedence over the function of an individual gene.
-All such candidate genes are important for conducting further studies since they expose the subtle relationship between genes and the script.
+All such candidate genes are important for conducting further studies since they expose the subtle relationship between genomic elements and the script.